huggingface/transformers/docs/source/debugging.rst

    This feature is currently available for PyTorch-only.

-If you start getting ``loss=NaN`` or the model inhibits some other abnormal behavior due to ``inf`` or ``nan`` one needs to discover where the first overflow happens and what led to it.
+If you start getting ``loss=NaN`` or the model inhibits some other abnormal behavior due to ``inf`` or ``nan`` in activations one needs to discover where the first overflow happens and what led to it.
 Luckily you can accomplish that easily by activating a special module that will do the detection automatically.

 If you're using :class:`~transformers.Trainer`, you just need to add: